 The position depends upon whether these expenses payments are taxable.
 Generally speaking the HM Revenue & Customs would expect you to apply PAYE only if you pay any of your councillors a round sum allowance or reimburse their private expenditure.

-So far as payments in respect of expenditure on council business are concerned, if the total amount of all allowances and expenses paid to an individual councillor comes to more than £8500 for the year, they must be reported on form P11D unless there is a dispensation in place.
+So far as payments in respect of expenditure on council business are concerned, if the total amount of all allowances and expenses paid to an individual councillor comes to more than place.
 If they come to £8,500 or less, no report is needed.